 What is the cost?

-Course: £5 [All money is invested back in the community and used to cover delivery costs, such as Zoom, web hosting and community services.]
+Course: £Free [Donations are welcome, all money is invested back in the community and used to cover delivery costs, such as Zoom, web hosting and community services.]

 Exam: £27.50 [paid directly to the RSGB]